Nitrokey/nitrokey-app/CONTRIBUTING.md

 - Please comment solution code in pull request and the impact of planned change on issue page.
 - Add test scenario to PR under which the solution fixes the issue (with environment description).

 Please be aware not all PRs will be merged to codebase including yours, however your effort will not go in vain.
-The PR could shed light on some overlook problem or be used as an inspiration for rewriting given code later.
+The PR could shed light on some overlooked problem or be used as an inspiration for rewriting given code later.
 You can always develop it further in your fork and try again.
 Don't get discouraged!

 ### How to make a Pull Request
 To make a PR please: